 The primary improvement concept is depicted in "Figure 4-1: Primae ry Project: 10 Segments".
 These 10 segments are explained in further detail in the cutsheets section of this chapter.
 The cutsheets include a project summary, "At-A-Glance" quick facts, and planning-level recommendations to help describe the overall design intent of each segment.
-Final design will take this plan into consideration.
+The final design for each segment will take this plan into consideration.